 Duralux High Gloss Marine Enamel is affordable and easy to apply and only recommended for above the waterline or moderate use on the bottom (a day or so in the water, not extended periods).
 This topside paint works best in very thin coats; see the prep recommendations found on product page on “how to use” tab.
 Duralux marine enamels do have a color offering in a flat finish, those are limited to their camouflage paint colors.
+Marine Alkyd Enamels like Duralux and Blue Water Marine are effective and low cost.
+There are a variety of brands styles and even include a water-based enamel.

 Typically when people discuss bottom paint on a boat they are referring to Antifouling paint.
 Bottom paint prevents growth of organisms that attach to the hull and can affect a vessels speed, performance, and durability when boat is kept in the water for extended periods of time.
 If you don’t have that problem, you may not need bottom paint.
 Antifouling bottom paint typically has a flat, dull finish that is used below the waterline.

 There are generally two types of bottom paint both of which have several variations that create a multitude of products in the market place.
 The two different types or categories of bottom paint include hard bottom paint and ablative bottom paint.
+Related Article> What is the Difference Between Hard and Ablative Bottom Paint.

 So your boat paint choice depends on your budget and which paint meets the needs of your boat and usage.